Travel to Sofia, Bulgaria’s blissful capital

 In the afternoon, after our magnificent stop at Devetashka Cave, we continued to travel to Sofia Bulgaria‘s capital city.

 I finally got to travel to Sofia Bulgaria!
 Ok, maybe I am a little too excited about this.
 But you see, I had already passed through Sofia so many times before on the way to Greece, but until this time I never actually got out of the car to visit anything.
-I’m really thankful to Elena and Adrian who were kind enough to offer to host the three of us while we were doing the Balkan road trip.
+I’m thankful to Elena and Adrian who were kind enough to offer to host the three of us while we were doing the Balkan road trip.
 Not only did we get a free and comfortable place to rest our heads for the night, but we also got the chance to catch up with old and dear friends.

 Where is Sofia BG?